Jake Williams, Founder of Rendition Infosec

 [00:19:52] Salesforce, ri- You've got, you know, QuickBooks.
-You name it, this, you know, you've got tons of financial data out there, tons of- of- of lead data.
+You name it, this, you know, you've got tonnes of financial data out there, tonnes of- of- of lead data.

 The attack, you know, either the browser or the user's, machine.
 And then- then pivot from there into, you know, some of your more secure SAS services, right?
 Again, that browser is becoming that OS, right?